Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Dosing: Special Considerations: Neonates and Premature Infants

 For neonates and for premature infants (until 42 weeks corrected gestational age), PK data are currently inadequate to formulate an effective complete ART regimen.
 Although dosing is available for zidovudine and lamivudine, data are inadequate for other classes of ART.
-Based on PK modeling, an investigational nevirapine dose of 6 mg/kg administered twice daily has been proposed for full-term infants diagnosed as infected in the first few days of life.
-This will be studied in the IMPAACT 1115 protocol.
-However, a dose of 4 mg/kg/dose twice daily has been chosen for the first week of life in infants born between 34 and 37 weeks’ gestation followed by 6 mg/kg/dose twice daily thereafter.
+Based on PK modeling, an investigational nevirapine dose of 6 mg/kg administered twice daily has been proposed for full-term infants diagnosed as infected in the first few days of life.25-28 However, a dose of 4 mg/kg/dose twice daily has been chosen for the first week of life in infants born between 34 and 37 weeks’ gestation followed by 6 mg/kg/dose twice daily thereafter.
+Dose adjustments may be required if a premature infant has documented HIV infection in the first week of life.
 PK of nevirapine using the investigational dose will be evaluated as part of IMPAACT 1115.
-Providers considering treatment of infants <2 weeks or premature infants should contact a pediatric HIV expert for guidance because the decision about whether to treat and what to use will involve weighing the risks and benefits of using unapproved ART dosing, and incorporating case-specific factors such as exposure to ARV prophylaxis.
+Initial results from this study indicate that the experimental dosing schedule is safe and provides adequate PK to maintain the majority of infants with trough concentrations of nevirapine greater than 3 mcg/ mL.29 Providers considering treatment of infants <2 weeks or premature infants should contact a pediatric HIV expert for guidance because the decision about whether to treat and what to use will involve weighing the risks and benefits of using unapproved ART dosing, and incorporating case-specific factors such as exposure to ARV prophylaxis.

 - Saitoh A, Fletcher CV, Brundage R, et al. Efavirenz pharmacokinetics in HIV-1-infected children are associated with CYP2B6-G516T polymorphism.
 J Acquir Immune Defic Syndr.
 2007;45(3):280-285.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/17356468.